sdsearle/Umbrella/README.md

 # Design notes
 The header of the application should be static and *not* collapse when scrolling.
 One question that could be asked in a second interview is how might you go about making the header collapsable.
-We have a standard at the Nerdery that if something changes, it should animate it.
+We have a standard at Nerdery that if something changes, it should animate it.
 However, for the NAT we recognize that time constraints really don't allow for much in the way of animations.
 If you see a way to use a freebie animation that is easily